wuxb45/remixdb/README.md

 The first run of xdbtest.out should always show errors=0.
 If you run it again without deleting `/tmp/xdbtest`, it will show non-zero error counts but the count will quickly drop and eventually reach zero.

+## xdbexit

+`xdbexit` is a simple program testing crash-recovery.
+Run it repeatedly.
+In each run it should show that all the previously inserted KVs are found.
+Internally, it inserts some new keys and calls `remixdb_sync()` to make all buffered data persist in the WAL.
+Then it just call `exit()` without any clean up.

+## libremixdb.so

+To use remixdb as a shared library, run `make libremixdb.so` and `make install`.
+A PKGBUILD (for Archliunx's pacman) is included as an example packaging script.